-The Fund seeks to achieve its investment objective by investing primarily in a portfolio of MLPs and energy infrastructure companies.
-Under normal market conditions, the Fund will invest at least 80% of its Managed Assets (as defined in the Prospectus) in securities of MLPs and energy infrastructure companies.
+The Fund seeks to achieve its investment objective by investing primarily in a portfolio of master limited partnerships ("MLPs") and energy infrastructure companies.
+Under normal market conditions, the Fund will invest at least 80% of its Managed Assets (as defined in this Proxy Statement/Prospectus) in securities of MLPs and energy infrastructure companies.